mattdsteele/steele.blue/blog/_posts/2015-05-12-arnoldc-to-js.markdown

 I registered for a [Stanford compilers course][coursera], but only watched up through the "Parsing" section.
 That's probably all you need to get started.

-Broadly, a compiler is really done in two phases: lexing and parsing.
+Broadly, a compiler works in two phases: lexing and parsing.
 The *lexer* takes your source code and converts it into tokens, such as `START_IF_STATEMENT`, or `ADDITION_OPERATOR`.

 You then run your code through a *parser*, which is where the tokens get assembled into an Abstract Syntax Tree.